Tank (film): Plot

-Buelton demands military intervention from Major General V.E.
-Hubik (Sandy Ward) who points out Carey had already resigned and is not subject to military law.
-Buelton threatens to call the governor of Georgia unless Hubik orders the post's personnel and tanks to pursue Carey, but Hubik cites the Posse Comitatus Act, which states that the Department of Defense cannot interfere in domestic law enforcement outside the base without approval from his superiors or the President of the United States.
-The tank and crew become folk heroes as they lead police through a series of chases and evasion through rural Georgia, aided by relatives of people jailed by Buelton and who died while incarcerated, and people across the country rally behind them as modern-day Robin Hoods.
+Buelton approaches the governor of Georgia in Atlanta for assistance and is politely rebuffed.
+He then proceeds to the Army base and demands military intervention from the post's commanding general and Carey's former superior, Major General V.E.
+Hubik who points out that Carey had already resigned from the Army for retirement and is no longer subject to direct military command.
+Buelton then threatens to call the governor of Georgia unless Hubik orders the post's personnel and tanks to pursue Carey, but Hubik cites the Posse Comitatus Act, which states that the Department of Defense cannot interfere in domestic law enforcement outside the base without approval from his superiors or the President of the United States.

+The tank and crew become folk heroes as they lead police through a series of chases and evasion through rural Georgia, aided by relatives of people jailed by Buelton and who died while incarcerated, as people across the country rally behind them as modern-day Robin Hoods.
 On the Tennessee side of the state line, a crowd of thousands gather to welcome the tank.
 LaDonna has met with the governor of Tennessee, using blackmail to get a guarantee of a proper extradition hearing.

-Buelton fires a vintage antitank weapon and immobilizes the tank in a mudflat near the state line.
+As the tank is about to cross the state line, a civilian who Buelton has deputized fires a vintage antitank weapon and immobilizes the tank in a mudflat near the state line.
 Zack and Billy consider surrendering while General Hubik arrives via helicopter and informs LaDonna the tank will need to be pulled out.
 A motorcycle gang overhearing the conversation attaches a tow cable to the tank and the assembled crowd pulls the Sherman free.
-Buelton threatens to order his posse to fire into the crowd, and the Tennessee state troopers draw their weapons in response, threatening to "turn this into another 'Little Big Horn'".
+Buelton orders his posse to fire into the crowd, but the Tennessee state troopers draw their weapons in response, threatening to "turn this into another 'Little Big Horn'" if Buelton and his deputies open fire.
 Buelton and his men try to pull the tank back into the mud, creating a stalemate.
-Hubik orders a bulldozer to help free the tank and the stalemate is broken.
+Hubik orders a bulldozer to help free the tank, and the stalemate is broken.
 The tank is successfully pulled over the state line where Zack, Billy and Sarah receive a hero's welcome.